What is the New Hampshire Executive Council?

 Why is the Executive Council So Important to Sexual and Reproductive Health Care?

-Since the New Hampshire Family Planning Program was established in 1972, the Executive Council approved this contract without controversy until, in 2011 and 2015, anti-reproductive health majorities on the Council decided to single out and reject PPNNE’s funding in the contract, injecting politics into the process for the first time.
+Since the New Hampshire Family Planning Program was established in 1972, the Executive Council approved this contract without controversy.
+Then, in 2011 and 2015, anti-reproductive health majorities on the Council decided to single out and reject PPNNE’s funding in the contract, injecting politics into the process.

-The Executive Council approves or rejects all Supreme Court, Superior Court, and Circuit Court judges in New Hampshire.
+In many other states, judges are elected -- but in New Hampshire, the Governor nominates all judges to the Supreme Court, Superior Court, and Circuit Court --and the Executive Council approves or rejects those nominations.
 These judges, who can serve until the age of 70, shape the legal landscape of our state, including the reproductive rights landscape.

 Commissioners and Department Heads